firefoxxy8/matchmaker/works/bible_kjv/psalms.md

 <p id="psa-142:7">Bring my soul out of prison, that I may praise thy name: the righteous shall compass me about; for thou shalt deal bountifully with me.</p>

-<p id="psa-143:1"><A Psalm of David.> Hear my prayer, O LORD, give ear to my supplications: in thy faithfulness answer me, and in thy righteousness.</p>
+<p id="psa-143:1">Hear my prayer, O LORD, give ear to my supplications: in thy faithfulness answer me, and in thy righteousness.</p>

 <p id="psa-143:2">And enter not into judgment with thy servant: for in thy sight shall no man living be justified.</p>